Skip to content

 • Model health score - A metric indicating the overall security health of the model based on its configuration and associated issues.

-• Library - The library or framework that was used to train or query the model (such as Google Keras, Transformers, Smolagents).
+• Library - The library or framework that was used to train or query the model (such as Google Keras, Transformers, or Smolagents).

 • Size - The file size or parameter count of the model (for example, 130m, 8b).